CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 41.2.sec=Before preparing a draft implementing act, the Commission shall inform the committee referred to in Article 22 of Regulation (EU) No 1025/2012 that it considers the conditions laid down in paragraph 1 of this Article to be fulfilled.

-41.3.sec=High-{_risk} {_AI_systems} or {_general-purpose_AI_models} which are in conformity with the {_common_specifications} referred to in paragraph 1, or parts of those specifications, shall be presumed to be in conformity with the requirements set out in Section {Chapter.III.Section.2.Xnum} of this Chapter or, as applicable, to comply with the obligations referred to in Sections {Chapter.V.Section.2.Xnum} and {Chapter.V.Section.3.Xnum} of Chapter V, to the extent those {_common_specifications} cover those requirements or those obligations.
+41.3.sec=High-{_risk} {_AI_systems} or {_general-purpose_AI_models} which are in conformity with the {_common_specifications} referred to in paragraph 1, or parts of those specifications, shall be presumed to be in conformity with the requirements set out in Section {Chapter.III.Section.2.Xnum} of this Chapter or, as applicable, to comply with the obligations referred to in Sections {Chapter.V.Section.2.Xnum} and {Chapter.V.Section.3.Xnum} of Chapter {Chapter.V.Xnum}, to the extent those {_common_specifications} cover those requirements or those obligations.

 41.4.sec=Where a {_harmonised_standard} is adopted by a European standardisation organisation and proposed to the Commission for the publication of its reference in the Official Journal of the European Union, the Commission shall assess the {_harmonised_standard} in accordance with Regulation (EU) No 1025/2012.
-When reference to a {_harmonised_standard} is published in the Official Journal of the European Union, the Commission shall repeal the implementing acts referred to in paragraph {Article.41.1.Xnum}, or parts thereof which cover the same requirements set out in Section {Chapter.III.Section.2.Xnum} of this Chapter or, as applicable, the same obligations set out in Sections {Chapter.V.Section.2.Xnum} and {Chapter.V.Section.3.Xnum} of Chapter V.
+When reference to a {_harmonised_standard} is published in the Official Journal of the European Union, the Commission shall repeal the implementing acts referred to in paragraph {Article.41.1.Xnum}, or parts thereof which cover the same requirements set out in Section {Chapter.III.Section.2.Xnum} of this Chapter or, as applicable, the same obligations set out in Sections {Chapter.V.Section.2.Xnum} and {Chapter.V.Section.3.Xnum} of Chapter {Chapter.V.Xnum}.

-41.5.sec=Where {_providers} of high-{_risk} {_AI_systems} or {_general-purpose_AI_models} do not comply with the {_common_specifications} referred to in paragraph 1, they shall duly justify that they have adopted technical solutions that meet the requirements referred to in Section {Chapter.III.Section.2.Xnum} of this Chapter or, as applicable, comply with the obligations set out in Sections {Chapter.V.Section.2.Xnum} and {Chapter.V.Section.3.Xnum} of Chapter V to a level at least equivalent thereto.
+41.5.sec=Where {_providers} of high-{_risk} {_AI_systems} or {_general-purpose_AI_models} do not comply with the {_common_specifications} referred to in paragraph 1, they shall duly justify that they have adopted technical solutions that meet the requirements referred to in Section {Chapter.III.Section.2.Xnum} of this Chapter or, as applicable, comply with the obligations set out in Sections {Chapter.V.Section.2.Xnum} and {Chapter.V.Section.3.Xnum} of Chapter {Chapter.V.Xnum} to a level at least equivalent thereto.

-41.6.sec=Where a Member State considers that a {_common_specification} does not entirely meet the requirements set out in Section {Chapter.III.Section.2.Xnum} or, as applicable, comply with obligations set out in Sections {Chapter.V.Section.2.Xnum} and {Chapter.V.Section.3.Xnum} of Chapter V, it shall inform the Commission thereof with a detailed explanation.
+41.6.sec=Where a Member State considers that a {_common_specification} does not entirely meet the requirements set out in Section {Chapter.III.Section.2.Xnum} or, as applicable, comply with obligations set out in Sections {Chapter.V.Section.2.Xnum} and {Chapter.V.Section.3.Xnum} of Chapter {Chapter.V.Xnum}, it shall inform the Commission thereof with a detailed explanation.
 The Commission shall assess that information and, if appropriate, amend the implementing act establishing the {_common_specification} concerned.

 41.=[G/Z/ol/s6]